 “No, I locked the screen,” said Core.

 We quietly slipped out of our beds, and I stepped into the hall with Core behind me.
 My heart throbbed and I sucked in my breath muting a scream when a bright light suddenly stabbed my eyes, and I saw a large figure holding a flashlight.
 I reeled and we raced to the bedroom and slammed the door.

 Suppose the intruder was the rapist who lurked in the canal’s tall grasses and attacked those two girls ?
 Suppose he had a gun or knife?

 Our phone was in the living room and cell phones were nonexistent.
 Our small-sliding-glass-bedroom window prevented escape, and our nearest neighbors had left town.

-Our hands, arms and voices shook and we chattered nervously while we quickly dragged a large, brown dresser in front of our door.
-Then we flung open our closet and bureau drawers and frantically fumbled through shirts, shorts, sundresses and shoes searching for a weapon.
+Our hands, arms and voices shook and we chattered while we quickly dragged a large, brown dresser in front of our door.
+Then we flung open our closet and bureau drawers and fumbled through shirts, shorts, sundresses and shoes searching for a weapon.

 We finally spotted a tan and red wooden tennis racket leaning against the wall, and we found a thin brass table lamp and a spray deodorant can on the tall dresser.
 We planned to hammer him with the lamp and tennis racket and shoot deodorant in his eyes.
 It was a bad plan, but it was the best that we could concoct.